TL;DR

 This speed and control can significantly reduce the anxiety associated with illness, allowing you to focus purely on recovery.

 3. Powerful Wellness and Preventative Benefits Modern PMI is about more than just treating illness; it's about promoting wellness.
-The best PMI providers include a suite of benefits designed to keep you healthy and engaged—the perfect antidote to isolation.
+PMI providers include a suite of benefits designed to support your health and engaged—the perfect antidote to isolation.
 These can include:

 - Discounted gym memberships.